Spencer Tracy: Stanley Kramer partnership

 Inherit the Wind (1960), the first of four films Tracy made with Stanley Kramer, depicted the Scopes "Monkey Trial" of 1925.

 Tracy did not appear on the screen again until the release of Inherit the Wind (1960), a film based on the 1925 Scopes "Monkey Trial" which debated the right to teach evolution in schools.
 Director Stanley Kramer sought Tracy for the role of lawyer Henry Drummond (based on Clarence Darrow), from the outset.
 Starring opposite Tracy was Fredric March, a pairing Variety described as "a stroke of casting genius ...
 Both men are spellbinders in the most laudatory sense of the word."
-The film garnered Tracy some of the strongest reviews of his career—he was nominated for an Academy Award, BAFTA Award and Golden Globe Award for the performance—but it was not a commercial hit.
+The film garnered Tracy some of the strongest reviews of his career and he was nominated for an Academy Award, BAFTA Award and Golden Globe Award for the performance, although it was not a commercial hit.

 In the volcano disaster movie The Devil at 4 O'Clock (1961), Tracy played a priest for the fourth time in his career.
 His co-star, Frank Sinatra, ceded top-billing to guarantee Tracy for the picture.
 Continuing his pattern of indecisiveness, Tracy briefly pulled out of the production before recommitting.
 Critics were unenthusiastic about the film, which was nevertheless Tracy's most successful box-office outing since Father of the Bride.

 Inherit the Wind began an enduring collaboration between Stanley Kramer and Tracy—Kramer directed Tracy's three final films.
-Judgment at Nuremberg, released at the end of 1961, was their second feature together.
-The film depicts the "Judges' Trial", the trial of Nazi judges for their role in the Holocaust.
+Judgment at Nuremberg, released in December 1961, was their second feature together.
+The film depicts the Judges' Trial, the trial of Nazi judges for their role in the Holocaust.
 Abby Mann wrote the role of Judge Haywood with Tracy in mind; Tracy called it the best script he had ever read.
-At the end of the film, Tracy delivered a 13-minute speech.
+At the end of the film, Tracy delivered a 13-minute monologue.
 He recorded it in one take and received a round of applause from the cast and crew.
 Upon seeing the film, Mann wrote to Tracy: "Every writer ought to have the experience of having Spencer Tracy do his lines.
 There is nothing in the world quite like it."
-The film met with positive reviews and a large audience; Tracy received an eighth Oscar nomination for his performance.
+The film met with positive reviews and a large audience; Tracy received an eighth Academy Award nomination for his performance.

 In Guess Who's Coming to Dinner (1967).
 Tracy died 17 days after filming was completed.